 - Be prepared for a mini-admissions interview over the phone.
 Don’t forget to write down your answers beforehand.

-On Results Day: Once exam results are released, the pace of the clearing process picks up dramatically and every second counts.
+- Once exam results are released, the pace of the Clearing process picks up dramatically and every second counts.
 This is the day you need to be prepared to go, go, go!

-- Now you can start phoning your preferred universities through their special clearing phone lines to speak to an adviser about the course you’re interested in.
+- Now you can start calling your preferred universities through their special Clearing phone lines to speak to an adviser about the course you’re interested in.